Tomonobu Fujii: Racing Kart / Formula race

-Tomonobu Fujii entered the second-hand Racing Kart in 1994 and made his debut in local races when he was 13 years old.
+Fujii entered the second-hand Racing Kart in 1994 and made his debut in local races when he was 13 years old.
 He won the championship right away and continued to display his talent in local races.
 He continued to achieve many victories won the Series Championships twice.
 He stepped up to Formula races soon after, that but was forced to suspend his participation in the races due to lack of funds.
 Fujii went to seek sponsors in this one year of interval.
-He then participated in Japan Formula 4 in 2002 where he won two victories in a year and obtained Second Series as well as MVP.
+He then participated in Japan Formula 4 in 2002 where he won two victories in a year and obtained second championship as well as MVP.
 Fujii received a scholarship and participated in Formula Dream by HONDA for two years from 2003.
-He accumulated more experience, eventually winning the 4th Series Championship in 2004.
+He accumulated more experience, eventually winning the fourth series championship in 2004.

 Super GT

 Fujii made his debut in Super GT, which is the top category in Japan, in 2005.
-Once he started to race with a Nissan 350Z, he reached the podium four times and won the 4th position in 2006.
+Once he started to race with a Nissan 350Z, he reached the podium four times and won the fourth position in 2006.
 He won his first championship in the opening race of Super GT in 2007 and competed for the Series Championship.
 He then received a contract with NISMO as a factory driver in 2008, although he continued to race with a Nissan 350Z in Super GT till 2008.
-He obtained 5th place in 2007 and 2008.
-From 2010 to 2013, he contracted with Hankook Tire as a factory driver and raced with a Porsche GT3R (RSR) during that 4 years.
+He obtained fifth place in 2007 and 2008.
+From 2010 to 2013, he contracted with Hankook as a factory driver and raced with a Porsche GT3R (RSR) during that four years.
 He reached 3rd Series in 2011 and 2nd Series in 2012.
 He has been racing with an Audi R8 LMS Ultra since 2014.

 Super GT / JAF Grand Prix Fuji Sprint Cup

-Fujii obtained 3rd place with a Porsche GT3R in 2010, 2nd place in 2011, and he won the championship in 2012 in the JAF Grand Prix Fuji Sprint Cup held at Fuji Speedway.
+Fujii obtained third place with a Porsche GT3R in 2010, second place in 2011, and he won the championship in 2012 in the JAF Grand Prix Fuji Sprint Cup held at Fuji Speedway.